coder/coder/docs/admin/architectures/index.md

 When determining scaling requirements, consider the following factors:

-- 1 vCPU x 2 GB memory x 250 users: A reasonable formula to determine resource allocation based on the number of users and their expected usage patterns.
+- `1 vCPU x 2 GB memory x 250 users`: A reasonable formula to determine resource allocation based on the number of users and their expected usage patterns.
 - API latency/response time: Monitor API latency and response times to ensure optimal performance under varying loads.